archiewald/ruby-koans/readme.md

 ## [ruby koans](http://rubykoans.com/) solved

-such a great way do get introduced to a new language, totally recommended 👍
+such a great way do get introduced to a new language, I recommend so much 👍